 Rezoning Application No.21-00012 is a request to rezone four (4) parcels, totaling +37.86 acres, from One Family Residential (R-11) District to Multifamily Residential (MD-3) District with thirteen (13) proffered conditions.
 Also associated with this request is Use Permit No. 22-00001.
 A use permit is required to allow the construction of multifamily dwellings within the MD-3 District.
-The proposed multifamily development would include approximately 484 units, with the final total depending upon the actual developable acreage.
+The proposed multifamily development would include approximately 368 units.

-The proposed land use, multifamily residential, is in direct conflict with the City's major policy documents for this area: the Hampton Community Plan (2006, as amended) (and the Joint Land Use Study ("JLUS") Memorandum of Understanding with Langley Air Force Base.
-In addition to conflicting policy, staff has identified technical issues that present challenges in fully vetting the proposed development and potentially affect the ability to execute the proposed project if the applications are approved.
+The proposed multifamily residential land use is in direct conflict with the City's major policy documents for this area: the Hampton Community Plan (2006, as amended) and the Joint Land Use Study ("JLUS") Memorandum of Understanding with Langley Air Force Base.

-The future land use recommendation of the Hampton Community Plan (206 as amended) designates the subject site as public/semi-public use and low density residential.
-At 20 units per acre, the proposed development is categorized as a high density residential land use within the Hampton Community Plan (2006 as amended).
+The future land use recommendation of the Hampton Community Plan (2006 as amended) designates the subject site as public/semi-public use and low density residential.
+At approximately 20 units per acre, the proposed development is categorized as a high-density residential land use within the Hampton Community Plan (2006 as amended).
 The future land use recommendation of public/semi-public and low density residential represent viable redevelopment opportunities for this location that would be in compliance with adopted land use policy.

-The Hampton Community Plan(2006 as amended) recognizes the need for providing a wide variety and mix of housing types within the city, but notes that low density, highvalue housing is appropriate in environmentally sensitive areas (pg.
+The Hampton Community Plan (2006 as amended) recognizes the need for providing a wide variety and mix of housing types within the City, but notes that low density, high-value housing is appropriate in environmentally sensitive areas (pg.
 LU-15), such as the subject site.
 Additionally, the Hampton Community Plan (2006 as amended) encourages safeguarding existing, surrounding neighborhoods through compatible development (LU-CD Policy 7, 29).
+By-right, under the existing zoning, the subject site could be developed with approximately 90 single family homes that would be compatible in scale and size to the character of the surrounding neighborhood.
+The 368 units proposed multifamily development represents a 408% increase in the by-right residential density.

-The proposed density, total unit count, and vehicular access of the development is not appropriate give the sites locational characteristics in proximity to existing single family neighborhoods, known wetlands and proximity to the JBLE-Langley flight approaches and noise zones.
-The findings of the traffic impact analysis show that there would be some degradation to the level of service but not to the extent that infrastructure improvements would be needed.
-However, within the context of this singlefamily neighborhood the impact is likely to change the character of the residential streets that would be used to access the proposed high density development.
-While high density and low density housing can exist harmoniously in an urban context, their proximity is not appropriate within the suburban nature of the northern Big Bethel corridor.
-By-right, the subject site could be developed with approximately 90 single family homes that would be compatible in scale and size to the character of the neighborhood.
-The 484 units proposed represent a 537% increase in residential density when compared to what could be developed under the existing zoning.
+The proposed high density, total unit count, and vehicular access of the development is not appropriate given the sites locational characteristics, which requires access through existing single family neighborhoods.
+The findings of the traffic impact analysis show that there would be some degradation to the level of service but not to the extent that infrastructure improvements would be needed based on technical traffic flow numbers.
+However, within the context of this single-family neighborhood the impact is likely to change the character of the residential streets that would be used to access the proposed high-density development.
+While high density and low-density housing can readily exist harmoniously in an urban context, their proximity is not appropriate within the suburban nature of the northern Big Bethel corridor.

 In addition to the land use recommendations from the Hampton Community Plan (2006 as amended), the proposal conflicts with generally accepted planning principles for locating higher density residential developments in a community like Hampton.
 Ideally, higher density housing is located in close proximity to commercial cores and higher volume roads.
-In relation to mixing with single-family residences, it is preferred that the higher density residential develop would be located on the edges of single family neighborhoods typically along busier street corridors.
-This juxtaposition of land uses allows the higher density residential development to serve as a buffer between more intense development commonly found along busy roads and the lower density single family residential neighborhoods.
-With this particular development proposal, that preferred land use relationship is reversed in that the lower density residential would be located between the more intense land uses and roadways and the higher density residential.
-To access the proposed apartments, residents and guests would be driving through the single family neighborhood to access the apartment community.
+It is further preferred that the higher density residential development locate on the edges of single-family neighborhoods along busier street corridors.
+This juxtaposition of land uses allows the higher density residential development to serve as a buffer between busy roads and the lower density single-family residential neighborhoods and does not require the residents of the denser development to drive through the lower density development.